China's steel minnows sidestep pollution rules to boost output

-BEIJING/SHANGHAI (Reuters) - Small steel mills in China are taking advantage of lax environmental enforcement to ramp up production ahead of bigger rivals, industry and government officials said, jeopardizing anti-smog targets and defying industry consolidation.
+BEIJING/SHANGHAI, July 26 (Reuters) - Small steel mills in China are taking advantage of lax environmental enforcement to ramp up production ahead of bigger rivals, industry and government officials said, jeopardising anti-smog targets and defying industry consolidation.

 China’s massive steel sector is a key battleground in the country’s war on pollution, with air quality in major steel-producing cities like Tangshan and Handan routinely listed among the most toxic.